New Super Mario Bros.

 Each level has an entrance type setting which affects how Mario enters the area (exit from a pipe, jump from bottom of the screen, etc).
 There are several entrance types that are not used by any levels.

-Pokeys can be killed by performing a drill spin on them, by using a tornado or spin block.
-The only levels that actually contain both a Pokey and a tornado/spin block are Unused Levels 4 and 5, which have tornadoes.
+- Pokeys can be defeated by performing a drill spin on them, by using a tornado or spin block.
+The only levels that actually contain both a Pokey and a tornado are Unused Levels 4 and 5, which have tornadoes.

 Bug, level and collision code differences between the J, U, E, C, K, E-Demo (E-Demo-2 only has a header difference - see Build Date section), U-Demo and possible J-Demo (User:Kobosuke#New_Super_Mario_Bros. - undumped) versions.